faranalytics/socketnaut/README.md

     - `serversCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `Server`s will be cleaned up. **Default**: `30000`

-The `minThreads` argument specifies the minimum number of Worker threads permitted.  `minThreads` threads will be instantiated when the eptanaut Server starts.
+The `minServers` argument specifies the minimum number of Worker threads permitted.  `minServers` threads will be instantiated when the Socketnaut Server starts.
 Eptanaut will not allow the thread pool to drop below the specified threshold.

-The `maxThreads` argument is a hard limit.
+The `maxServers` argument is a hard limit.

-The `serversCheckingInterval` specifies the approximate interval at which eptanaut will attempt to clean up inactive threads.
-If eptanaut's Proxy finds that a thread has 0 connections, eptanaut will remove it from the pool and send it a notification requesting that it close its server and exit.
+The `serversCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive threads.
+If Socketnaut's Proxy finds that a thread has 0 connections, Socketnaut will remove it from the pool and send it a notification requesting that it close its server and exit.
 The default interval is `30000` milliseconds.

-By variously specifying `minServers`, `maxServers`, `serversCheckingInterval` you can tune eptanaut according to the requirements of your environment.
+By variously specifying `minServers`, `maxServers`, `serversCheckingInterval` you can tune Socketnaut according to the requirements of your environment.

 ## Logging